‘The Lord is using the message in the community as a seed that will bear fruit very soon’ – Bydla* translator Angavu*

 - Start date: 2003

 - Projected end date: Ongoing with yearly review

-The Bydla are largely self-sufficient.
-Cash income is from the sale of honey, cattle, and mats that the women weave.
-Trading is conducted with the people to the north and with businessmen in towns adjacent to the Bydla area.
+The Bydla are an agricultural community who live along the banks of a river, in houses usually made from banana or palm leaves over a framework of poles.
+There are only a few dirt roads and travel is by dugout canoe and bicycle.
+They are largely self-sufficient and gain income from the sale of honey, cattle, and handwoven mats.
+Trading is conducted with the people to the north and with business people in towns adjacent to the Bydla area.

-- for Bydla people to read and understand God’s message of salvation through the translated Scriptures.
+- Pray for Bydla people to read and understand God’s message of salvation through the translated Scriptures

 * name changed for security reasons